htruong/htruong.github.io/_posts/2017-01-14-bufferbloat-in-laymans-terms.md

 Because my post about LEDE/OpenWRT was pretty popular among searches on Google, I think I could as well make a layman's version about this topic.

 ## What is bufferbloat, why is it bad?
-Why does your game lag?
-Why my "internets" suck so much?
+Why does my game lag?
+Why do my "internets" suck so much?

 Bufferbloat is the problem where one intensive traffic user or program (for example, BitTorrent or Netflix) makes every other user and program miserable.
-You probably have suffered it at least once: your game lagged like crazy or your web page decided not to load when you or your roommate have a download or BitTorrent happening in the background.
+You probably have suffered it at least once: your game lagged like crazy or your web page decided not to load when you or your roommate had a download or BitTorrent happening in the background.
 I used to think that it is normal to have a game lagging when I download something via BitTorrent because of the number of connections that it makes.
 It turned out that we all don't have to suffer that.

 An analogy is like the time you went to a supermarket/Wal-mart to buy a pen, and had to wait 15 minutes to check out the pen because all the checkout lanes have queues of people with carts full of stuff in front of you.